 Alphabet, Inc.: Please contact the Portnoy Law Firm to recover your losses; May 15, 2023 deadline.

-LOS ANGELES, March 20, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Alphabet, Inc. ("Alphabet" or the "Company") (NASDAQ: GOOG; GOOGL) investors that a lawsuit filed on behalf of investors that purchased Alphabet (NASDAQ: GOOG; GOOGL) securities between February 4, 2020 and January 23, 2023, inclusive (the “Class Period”).
+LOS ANGELES, March 20, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Alphabet, Inc. ("Alphabet" or the "Company") GOOG GOOGL))) investors that a lawsuit filed on behalf of investors that purchased Alphabet GOOG GOOGL))) securities between February 4, 2020 and January 23, 2023, inclusive (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.